MoumitaSaha18/vw_used_car_analysis/README.md

 VW used cars analysis towards data visualization with python.
-Analysis of the data set through comparison of different columns with one another, using Bar Plot, Scatter Plot, Histogram Plot, Distribution Plot, ECDF Plot, Violin Plot and Box Plot.
+Analysis of the data set through comparison of different columns with one another, using Bar Plot, Scatter Plot, Histogram, Distribution Plot, ECDF Plot, Violin Plot and Box Plot.

 Objective:
 1. Data Visualization using NumPy and Pandas